ncatlab/nlab-content/pages/1701.md

 introduced as 1-[[stack]]s with extra
-[[stuff, structure, property|properties]], one need not mention any details of stacks for describing the concept and behaviour of gerbes, all one needs is to remember that $\infty$-stacks are general notions of spaces, for which there is the familiar toolbox from [[homotopy theory]] of spaces, notably notions if [[homotopy limit|homotopy pullback]] and [[fibration sequence]].
+[[stuff, structure, property|properties]], one need not mention any details of stacks for describing the concept and behaviour of gerbes, all one needs is to remember that $\infty$-stacks are general notions of spaces, for which there is the familiar toolbox from [[homotopy theory]] of spaces, notably notions of [[homotopy limit|homotopy pullback]] and [[fibration sequence]].
 This makes transparent the relation between

 * gerbes

-* Stasheff-Wirth fibrations
+* Stasheff--Wirth fibrations
 * nonabelian group extensions.

 All of these are the same structure implemented in different contexts of generalized spaces.